Select, Label, and Mix: Learning Discriminative Invariant Feature Representations for Partial Domain Adaptation: Additional Experimental Results

 \textbf{Effectiveness of Individual Modules.} In Section 4.3 of the main paper, we discussed the importance of the proposed three unique modules on Office-Home dataset.
 Here, we extend the experiments to Office31 and VisDA-2017 and provide the performance on the transfer tasks in Table~\ref{table:cls-office31-visda17-ablation}.
 Similar to the results on Office-Home dataset, our approach with all the three modules (Select, Label and Mix) working jointly, works the best on both datasets.

-\textbf{Effectiveness of Hausdorff Distance.} In Section 4.3 of the main paper, we discussed the importance of Hausdorff Distance loss in guiding the selector network to discard the outlier source samples.
-Here we provide the individual performance of all the transfer tasks on Office-Home dataset in Table~\ref{table:cls-office-home-hausdorff}, which shows that our approach with Hausdorff distance loss works the best in all cases.
+\textbf{Effectiveness of Hausdorff Distance.} We investigate the effect of Hausdorff distance (Eqn.~2 in the main paper) in selector network training and find that removing it lowers down performance from $76.0$\% to $73.7$\% on Office-Home dataset, showing its importance in guiding the selector to discard the outlier source samples for effective reduction in negative transfer.
+We provide the individual performance of all the transfer tasks on Office-Home dataset in Table~\ref{table:cls-office-home-hausdorff}, which shows that our approach with Hausdorff distance loss works the best in all cases.

-\textbf{Effectiveness of Soft Pseudo-Labels.} As discussed in the Section 4.3, we confirmed the importance of soft pseudo-labels for our framework as it attenuates the unwanted deviations because of noisy and false hard pseudo-labels.
-Here, we provide the performance on each of the transfer tasks from Office-Home in Table~\ref{table:cls-office-home-ablation-hardpl}.
+\textbf{Effectiveness of Soft Pseudo-Labels.} We also test the effectiveness of soft pseudo-labels by replacing them with hard pseudo-labels for the target samples and observe that the average performance decreases from $76.0$\% to $72.0$\% on Office-Home dataset.
+This confirms that soft pseudo-labels are critical in attenuating the unwanted deviations caused by the false and noisy hard pseudo-labels.
+We provide the performance on each of the transfer tasks from Office-Home in Table~\ref{table:cls-office-home-ablation-hardpl}.

 \textbf{Effectiveness of Different MixUp.} We examined the effect of mixup regularization on both domain discriminator and classifier separately in Section 4.3 of the main paper.
 We concluded that our Mix strategy not only helps to explore intrinsic structures across domains, but also helps to stabilize the domain discriminator.
 Here, we provide the corresponding performance on each of the transfer tasks of Office-Home in Table~\ref{table:cls-office-home-ablation-mix}.